-Throughout the summer, Wolfe had vainly tried to lure the marquis de Montcalm out of his entrenchments between the Saint-Charles and Montmorency rivers, hoping to fight an open battle where his army of regulars would overcome the Montcalm's larger army mostly composed of militia.
+Throughout the summer, Wolfe had vainly tried to lure the Marquis de Montcalm out of his entrenchments between the Saint-Charles and Montmorency rivers, hoping to fight an open battle where his army of regulars would overcome Montcalm's larger army mostly composed of militia.

-During the night of September 12 to 13, Saunders' fleet made a faint on the shoals of Beauport while the squadron of Holmes prepared for the real landing above Québec.
+During the night of September 12 to 13, Saunders' fleet made a faint on the shoals of Beauport while Holmes' squadron prepared for the real landing above Québec.

 The Plains of Abraham was a tract of grass, tolerably level in most parts, patched here and there with cornfields, studded with clumps of bushes.
 It formed a part of the high plateau at the eastern end of which Québec stood.
 On the south it was bounded by the declivities along the Saint-Laurent; on the north, by those along the Saint-Charles, or rather along the meadows through which that lazy stream crawled like a writhing snake.
 At the place that Wolfe chose for his battlefield the plateau was less than 1.6 km wide.

 On September 13 towards 2:00 a.m., the tide began to ebb and a fresh wind blew down the river.
 Two lanterns were raised into the maintop shrouds of the Sutherland (50).
 It was the appointed signal.
 The boats cast off and fell down with the current, those of the light infantry leading the way.
 The vessels with the rest of the troops had orders to follow a little later.